Auditor-General of New South Wales

-The Legislative Assembly Public Accounts Committee reviews the appointment of the Auditor-General, prior to the official appointment by the Governor of New South Wales.
+The Legislative Assembly Public Accounts Committee reviews the appointment of the auditor-general, prior to the official appointment by the governor of New South Wales.

-The Audit Office of New South Wales
+Audit Office of New South Wales

 The vision of the Audit Office of New South Wales is Our insights inform and challenge government to improve outcomes for citizens.
 AONSW is headquartered in the Darling Park office precinct in the Sydney central business district, and is a short walk from Town Hall station.